athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Rulebooks/Book of the Dead/Jitterbone Contortionist.md

 abilities_mid:
   - name: ""
   - name: "Consecration Vulnerability"
-    desc: "  A jitterbone in a place of worship dedicated to a non-evil deity or on sacred ground, such as an area blessed by [[Spells/Sanctified Ground|Sanctified Ground]], is [[Conditions/Slowed 1|Slowed 1]]."
+    desc: "  A jitterbone in a place of worship dedicated to a non-evil deity or on sacred ground, such as an area blessed by [[Spells/Anointed Ground|Anointed Ground]], is [[Conditions/Slowed|Slowed 1]]."

 attacks:
   - name: ""